Mikaela/mikaela.github.io/pages/irc.markdown

 permalink: /irc/
 ---

-I am on multiple IRC networks, but finding me should be easy.
-I am mostly using nick Mikaela and I am on umode `-i`, so you should be able to find me easily with `/whois nick nick`. `/nickserv info nick` can also be helpful.
+I am on multiple IRC networks and finding me on those should be easy as depending on network my channel list is mostly visible with `/whois Mikaela Mikaela`.
+I also recommend checking `/msg NickServ info Mikaela`

-To check that it's me, you can use OTR and check [my OTR key.](../keys)
+To verify that you are talking to me, I encourage you to check [my OTR key] which will also verify my identity even if I was using different nick which is possible depending on network.

+[my OTR key]:(../keys)

 ### IRC-releated posts